Online Reading Help for Struggling Readers | Parent Guide to the Right Support

 Online Reading Help for Struggling Readers

-If your child needs online reading help but you are not sure what kind of support to choose, this guide will help you sort through the most useful options and find the right kind of help for struggling readers at home.
+If your child needs online reading help but you are not yet sure what type of support fits best, this guide will help you sort the options and choose the right kind of help for struggling readers at home.

 Best way to use this page

-This page works best when you already know your child needs help, but you are still trying to figure out what kind of online reading help makes the most sense.
-Start with the “what kind of help does your child need?” section, then move to the support option that matches your child’s biggest struggle right now.
+This page is best for parents who already know their child needs help, but are still figuring out what kind of online reading support makes the most sense.
+Start with the “what kind of help does your child need?” section, then move to the option that matches your child’s biggest struggle right now.

 Quick answer